EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 **Possible Errors And Resolutions**

 * Could not resolve host: xxxx.api.mailchimp.com  - the host you have provided is incorrect.
-The host is the string after the last dash (example: us2)
+The host is the string after the last dash ( aka the data-center ) (example: us2)
 * Invalid Mailchimp API Key: xxxxxxxxxxxxxxxxxx-xxx - Your API key is invalid.
 You can confirm a valid key by logging into [MailChimp](http://mailchimp.com) and checking the active API key registered to your account.

+* If all else fails, there's a good possibility that it is a server related issue.
+As a final attempt at a fix, open up `/classes/MCAPI_2.0.class.php` and scroll down to line #298.
+You should see `curl_setopt( $ch, CURLOPT_SSL_VERIFYPEER, $this->ssl_verifypeer );`, and you'll want to change it to `curl_setopt( $ch, CURLOPT_SSL_VERIFYPEER, false );`.
+Save the file and re-try your API key.

 #### I don't want the form to be the 100% width.
 How can I adjust the width myself?
 You can adjust the width of the forms on your site by changing the width of the element with the class .yks-mailchimpFormContainer.
 This is the parent container for the form.
 Adjusting this width will control the width of the input fields inside of it.